kkgoodjob/mb-blog/README.md

 where

+- {VIMEO-ID} is the id of vimeo video
+- {TITLE-OF-VIMEO-VIDEO} is the title of the vimeo video (https://vimeo.com/{VIMEO-ID}), with "-" or "_" replaced by spaces
-{VIMEO-ID} is the id of vimeo video, and {THUMBNAIL-IMG} is the link of thumbnail that can be found at this page
+- {THUMBNAIL-IMG} is the link of thumbnail that can be found at this page

 https://player.vimeo.com/video/{VIMEO-ID}/config